poldi2018/poldis_cookbook/README.md

 * DC and D3 for visualisation on welcome page, https://dc-js.github.io/dc.js/
 * FONTAWESOME for icons, https://fontawesome.com/
 * BOOTSTRAP for using layouts, https://getbootstrap.com/
+* AUTOPREFIXER was used to get the CSS vendor codes, https://autoprefixer.github.io/
+* GITHUB for code version handling

 # LOCAL DEPLOYMENT